jfrog/terraform-provider-xray/docs/resources/repository_config.md

 ### Optional

 - `config` (Block Set, Max: 1) Single repository configuration.
 Only one of 'config' or 'paths_config' can be set. (see [below for nested schema](#nestedblock--config))
+- `jas_enabled` (Boolean) Specified if JFrog Advanced Security is enabled or not.
+Default to 'false'
 - `paths_config` (Block Set, Max: 1) Enables you to set a more granular retention period.
 It enables you to scan future artifacts within the specific path, and set a retention period for the historical data of artifacts after they are scanned (see [below for nested schema](#nestedblock--paths_config))

 ### Read-Only